julioalucero/projectx/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I checked to make sure that this issue has not already been filed
 - [ ] I'm reporting the issue to the correct repository (for multi-repository projects)

 **Branch/Commit:**

-Inform what branch/commit of Points you are using.
+Inform what branch/commit of ProjectX you are using.

 **Expected behavior:**